embeddings-benchmark/leaderboard/README.md

 fullWidth: true
 ---

+> As of February 4, 2025, this repository will no longer be under active maintenance, and will be replaced by the new version of the leaderboard, which is integrated into the [mteb package](https://github.com/embeddings-benchmark/mteb).
+All requested modifications to the leaderboard or model submissions should start in the MTEB repository.

-## The MTEB Leaderboard repository
+## The Legacy MTEB Leaderboard repository

-This repository contains the code for pushing and updating the MTEB leaderboard daily.
+This repository contains legacy code for pushing and updating the MTEB leaderboard daily.

 | Relevant Links                                                | Decription                                                                                                                                                                                                |
 |------------------------------------------|------------------------------|